shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 Window control widgets in Apple Macintosh

-4.  **Avoid blindly mirroring everything in the user interface to make them right-to-left.
+**Guideline 1: Avoid blindly mirroring everything in the user interface to make them right-to-left.
 So called right-to-left locales are actually bi-directional.
 Only rearrange elements that users read like text.**

 **The correct position and orientation of each element is determined based on user expectations which do not always reflect writing direction.**

-### 1.4.Locale Requirements for Iran {.western dir="LTR"}
+### 2.4.
+Locale Requirements for Iran

 Any software with Persian user interface should properly support fa\_IR GNU/Linux locale.
 This includes different items specified in locale data files including sorting, searching, etc. In the following sections, we will mention the main topics regarding support of fa\_IR locale.